‘One Punch Man’ Chapter 105 Hints At Saitama’s Epic Showdown Against Monster King Orochi

 One Punch Man Chapter 105 revealed some interesting facts about Gyoro Gyoro and Monster King Orochi.
 Gyoro Gyoro admitted that he was the one who created Monster King Orochi, but since he’s more powerful than him, he’s considered as the boss of the Monster Association.
 However, Gyoro Gyoro said that he brainwashed Monster King Orochi to follow all his commands.

 Gyoro Gyoro tried to summon Monster King Orochi to help him defeat Tatsumaki.
-However, no one arrived at their location, and Tatsumaki told Gyoro Gyoro that their boss might be busy dealing with another strong S-Class hero.
-However, in One Punch Man Chapter 105, it turned out that Monster King Orochi didn’t meet any of the S-Class heroes but did encounter the strongest human in the world, Saitama.
+However, no one arrived at their location, and Tatsumaki told Gyoro Gyoro that their boss might be busy dealing with another strong S-class hero.
+However, in One Punch Man Chapter 105, it turned out that Monster King Orochi didn’t meet any of the S-class heroes but did encounter the strongest human in the world, Saitama.

 Despite his appearance, Saitama isn’t scared of Monster King Orochi at all.
 He calmly asked him why he’s living in his neighborhood.
 Though he didn’t answer his question, Monster King Orochi said that Saitama doesn’t seem to be a “vermin that I can afford to ignore.”